 Why are you in despair, O my soul?
 And why have you become disturbed within me?
 Hope in God, for I shall yet praise Him, The help of my countenance and my God. —Psalm 42:7, 10-11

 Question: What do you expect from God?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 Caesarea Philippi (Banias) on the Map: